ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

 {% include callout.html type="important" content="Make sure the given url follows the exact structure of the url your page is rendering to." %}

-Certain elements have options in the `/_config.yml` file as described in the [configuring theme](configuring_theme) page.
+Certain elements like the GitHub link have options in the `/_config.yml` file as described in the [configuring theme](configuring_theme) page.
 Style customizations are described in the [custom branding](custom_branding#branding-in-the-top-navigation) page.

 ## Sidebar